-I’m Daniel Trevenna, a digital designer specialising in website design, with a keen eye for the details and usability.
-I have worked in the design industry for 10 years now, seeing lots of trends come and go and technologies change and evolve, so I understand the need for impactful and interesting design.
+I’m Daniel Trevenna, a digital designer specialising in website design, with a keen eye for details and usability.
+I have worked in the design industry for almost 15 years, seeing lots of trends come and go and technologies change and evolve, so I understand the need for impactful and interesting design.

-Over the years, my skills have developed to not only lie in website design but also mobile design, print design and video editing.
+Over the years, my skills have developed to not only lie in website design but also app design, print design, video editing and 3D modelling.

 Head of Design at Social Heroes